hagenhaus/hagenhaus-com/en/home/index.md

 <div class='row justify-content-center'>
 <div class='col-12 col-md-11 col-lg-10 col-xl-9'>

 An <b>HHDataList</b> instance is highly configurable, so it can serve as an enduser interface or a developer tool.
-To learn how to add instances to your website, see the [HHDataList](/en/hhdatalist/v0.0.2/) docs.
+To add instances to your website, see the [HHDataList](/en/hhdatalist/v0.0.2/) docs.
 Submit requests, questions, and issues on [Gitter](https://gitter.im/hagenhaus/hhdatalist).

 </div>
 </div>